 The most important games, held every August in Dunoon, are known as the Cowal Games with around 3,500 participants and fifteen to twenty thousand spectators from around the world.

 Founded in 1865, the Caledonian Club of San Francisco hosts the largest Highland gathering in the United States.
 It is compulsory to wear the kilt, whether the Games are held in Scotland or not.

-A lot of Scottish beer is drunk both light lager and heavy ale, served cold, not warm as in England.
+A lot of Scottisch beer is drunk.
+Both light lager and heavy ALE are served cold, and not warm as in England.